-For kids we also suggest a F mellophone, but if it’s their first instrument a trumpet may be better since it has a bigger repertoire of songs and it’s lighter and even a bugle if they don’t know about music theory and just want to start playing.
+For kids, we also suggest an F mellophone, but if it’s their first instrument a trumpet may be better since it has a bigger repertoire of songs and it’s lighter and even a bugle if they don’t know about music theory and just want to start playing.

-It’s important to mention that you can play the instrument with only one hand, the hand that presses the valves, so some disable people can still play!
-It’s also better than the french horn since if you learn the mellophone this way you can transition to the flugelhorn, cornet and trumpet with ease.
+It’s important to mention that you can play the instrument with only one hand, the hand that presses the valves, so some disabled people can still play!
+It’s also better than the french horn since if you learn the mellophone this way you can transition to the flugelhorn, cornet, and trumpet with ease.

 Getting it another way